eduNEXT/xblock-filesmanager/README.rst

    **NOTE:** The soported files types are the same as the ones supported by the Open edX platform.

-The instructors have an **Unpublished** folder where they can view the files into the course assets that have not been categorized yet in the component.
+The instructors have an **Unpublished** folder where they can view files into the course assets that have not been categorized yet in the component.
 This folder is not visible to the students.
-In addition, the instructors can preview the files and folders that have been added to the component before publishing the changes in the course.
+In addition, instructors can preview files and folders that have been added to the component before publishing the changes in the course.

 View from the Learning Management System (LMS)
 **********************************************

-The students can view and download the files and folders that have been added to the component from the LMS.
+The students can view and download files and folders that have been added to the component from the LMS.
 The download can be individual or multiple (as a zip file).

 .. image:: https://github.com/eduNEXT/xblock-filesmanager/assets/64033729/fb174233-0b5e-4506-8335-e7197121f2f6